Gibson makes 29 saves to lift Ducks over Flames 4-0 - Philly

 Gibson earned his fourth shutout of the season and 16th of his career.
 He is 12-3-1 in his last 16 starts.

-"He's found another level right now in terms of his preparation, in terms of how he's managing himself in the net," said Anaheim's Andrew Cogliano, whose short-handed goal 12:51 into the first period proved to be the winner.
-"He looks pretty confident."

-Francois Beauchemin had a goal and an assist for Anaheim, and Ondrej Kase and Hamphus Lindholm also scored for the Ducks, who've won four straight and are tied with Colorado for sixth in the Western Conference, one point ahead of the Los Angeles Kings.
+Francois Beauchemin had a goal and an assist for Anaheim, and Andrew Cogliano, Ondrej Kase, Hamphus Lindholm also scored for the Ducks, who've won four straight and are tied with Colorado for sixth in the Western Conference, one point ahead of the Los Angeles Kings.

 Mike Smith started in goal for Calgary but was replaced after allowing three goals on 11 shots.
 Rookie David Rittich stopped four of the five shots he faced.